czhu12/react-importer/README.md

 #### Locales

 In order to change locale simply pass it to the Importer.
-Currently supported locales are
+Currently supported locales are:

 - en - English (the default one)
 - fr - French